mattrosi/WP16/outline.md

 ## Study Basic Detail

+- The survey collected data on electricity use and assets for 1184 households in the Lake Sentani region
+- Electricity access among the surveyed households ranged from grid access to village-level access, to only household-level sources of energy
-- we use a survey provided by Advancing Energy and Cenderwash University
+- The survey was designed and administered by Advancing Energy and Cenderwash University as part of an electrification effort in the Lake Sentani region
-- this is a subset of households planned to be electrified in the near future allowing for follow up visits
-- The survey also includes villages with current access
-- survey supplied by collaborators from AE and Cenderwash University
-- survey designed by AE
-- data collected by CU students
+- The survey used the ODK platform which allows for the electronic collection of data from hand-held tablet devices
-- data collected and hosted online
+- The data was stored online using Ona
-- data collected in a single tabular store for analysis
+- We downloaded the data in an Excel format for local analysis

-- N = 1184
+## Basic Survey Results

+- 26 Villages
+- Range of village sizes
+- Range of percentage of households surveyed per village
+- Average households surveyed per village
+- Percentage of households surveyed per village
+- Percentage of households by access type
 - label: summary_table: table with number of villages by access type and number of households

 ## Survey Questions

+- The survey was designed to ask questions relevant to the electricity needs of the community
 - The survey collects factors on income, assets, appliance ownership, willingness to pay, and intention to purchase appliances
 - do you currently own appliance X?